microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 guid will be added to the profile, to make sure the profile is correlated with the source it came from.

-We'll generate these dynamic profiles immediately after applying the defaults.
+We'll generate these dynamic profiles immediately after parsing the default profiles and settings.
 When a generator runs, it'll be able to create unique profile GUIDs for each source it wants to generate a profile for.
-It'll attempt find any profiles that exist in the list of profiles with a matching GUID, and apply the settings to that profile if found, or it'll create a new profile to apply the settings to.
+It'll hand back a list of Profile objects, with settings set up how the generator likes, with GUIDs set.

 After a dynamic profile generator runs, we will determine what new profiles need to be added to the user settings, so we can append those to the list of